Skip to Main Content

 Format Example

-Facebook post Author, AA or username as seen (Day Month Year)
+Facebook, Instagram or LinkedIn post Author, AA or username as seen (Day Month Year)

 Title of post [post type],

-Organisation or Facebook Page,
+Organisation or Social Media Page,

 accessed Day Month Year.